Back to Kypros-Net main page

 Also in August, Amnesty International asked Rauf DenktaÒ what steps had been taken to investigate the killing of Kutlu Adal. and urged that prompt, thorough and impartial investigations be carried out into the killings of Tasos Isaak and Solomos Solomou.
 The organization called on President Clerides, Rauf DenktaÒ and the un peace-keeping forces to take all appropriate measures to ensure that no such incidents happened in future.
 Rauf DenktaÒ responded that the events which led to the death of Tasos Isaak were provoked when "Greek Cypriots tried to force their way through the un buffer-zone at various points" in "direct threat to the rights and security of Turkish Cypriots".
 In November, Rauf DenktaÒ responded that an investigation into the death of Kutlu Adal. continued but that no charges had been brought in connection with the killing.
 Also in November, the authorities responded to Amnesty International's call for an investigation into the killing of Petros Kakoulis, stating that the matter was being dealt with by an internal inquiry.

-Please Visit: The Official homepage of the Cyprus Ports Authority
+Please Visit: The Official homepage of the Cyprus Press and Infomation Office

 [Home] [Current News] [Kypros-Net] [Projects] [Government of Cyprus] [Mirrors]